-During the semester, we use Nexus to schedule appointments.
-You can find us under Storrs, “Enrichment Programs” or search by last name.
+During the semester we use Nexus to schedule appointments.
+You can find us under Storrs, “Enrichment Programs,” or search by last name.
 When you make an appointment through Nexus, it will send you a link to the appropriate WebEx meeting room or, if in person, provide you with the office location.

 During the summer and winter sessions we don’t use Nexus.
 Please email us to schedule an appointment.

 Rowe 402 | email@example.com

 Ken Cormier earned his Ph.D., M.A., and B.A. in English at UConn, in addition to an M.A. in English/Creative Writing at Eastern Michigan University.
 He is the author of two books of stories and poems: Balance Act and The Tragedy in My Neighborhood.
 Ken’s scholarly work is interdisciplinary in nature, focusing on the history of audio recording, multitrack production, life stories, poetry, and performance.
 He taught English and Creative Writing at Quinnipiac University (2010-22), where he also served as the first director of Creative Writing, building the program from the ground up with a focus on student engagement and diverse voices.
 Prior to his roles at Quinnipiac, Ken served as Assistant Director and then Associate Director of UConn’s Creative Writing Program and Co-Director of the Writing Center.
 He joined IISP in 2022.